Link your Outlook, Hotmail, or Microsoft 365 account to SwarmMarshal

 Work or school account says the admin must approve.
 Microsoft 365 tenants can

-inside the tenant instead of on a personal account.
+the tenant instead of on a personal account.

 Sign-in says IMAP is disabled.
 Microsoft 365 disables IMAP for some mailbox